tjdwill/tomlp/journal.md

 ---

+## 15 August 2024

+I've been working, but I haven't been journaling.
+I've come up with a way to represent a key path through the table.
+Essentially, I replace a given `.` in a dotted key path with a null character `\0`.
+This is fine because `\0` is an invalid character in TOML, so no information is altered through its use as a delimiter for my own purpose.

+Additionally, I've written (but haven't tested) the function to parse keys.
+I will need to test this function, but that's a job for tomorrow or later.

 ## 1 August 2024

 I think I may have figured out TOML tables, PTMH.
 The TOML spec states that tables may only be defined once.
 I think the word "defined" is a bit misleading because, to me, it implies that once a tbale is instantiated, it is immutable.
 As this is not the case—we need to be able to add additional items to a given table, otherwise, there's not much use in the configuration language,— perhaps a better term is "declared".
 Even this, however, is an imperfect replacement because supertables can be fully defined after its subtable if the supertable was created as a result of defining the subtable.